Round Vase, Mobach, Utrecht

 150,00

-Inspired by the colour blue, the Hajos were made in limited numbers.
 As the largest pottery in Gouda, Plateelbakkerij Zuid-Holland dominated the market with its decorative pieces, producing more than any other manufacturer.
 Their darker, stylised floral high-glaze patterns, a hallmark of their artistry, were crafted between 1900 and 1924.
+The Hajos decor is hard to find, and was only made in limited numbers.

 This piece bears factory marks and the artist’s signature on its base.
 The vase is in perfect shape after more than 100 years since its production.